 Mineral Resources at the NJV were first converted to Ore Reserves in accordance with JORC (2004) guidelines as part of a feasibility study completed in 2009.
-The current Ore Reserve estimate is based on Mineral Resources as at 31 December 2014.
+The current Ore Reserve estimate is based on Mineral Resources as at 30 June 2015.

-Ore Reserves were estimated by completing pit optimisations and subsequent detailed pit designs.
-For DSO Ore Reserves, two cut-off grades were applied, with DSO characterised as being both above 55% Fe and below 3% Al_2O_3 .
-These parameters were derived to achieve a product grade of 57% Fe and 2% Al_2O_3 , which are the desired specifications for the NJV's Bonnie Fines product.
+Ore Reserves were estimated by completing pit optimisations and detailed pit designs.
+For DSO Ore Reserves, two cut-off grades were applied, with DSO characterised as being both above 55% Fe and below $3\% \text{ Al}2\text{O}3$.
+These parameters were derived to achieve a product grade of 57% Fe and $2\% \text{ Al}2\text{O}3$, which are the desired specifications for the NJV's Bonnie Fines product.
 For BSO Ore Reserves, a cut-off grade of 50% Fe was applied to classify material as suitable for beneficiation feed.

-Mining at the NJV is undertaken using surface miners with a minimum mining width of 3.5 metres based on size of the surface miners, and a minimum bench width of 20 metres to cater for safe and efficient load and haul activities.
+Mining at the NJV is undertaken using surface miners with a minimum mining width of 3.5 metres based on surface miner geometry, and a minimum bench width of 20 metres to allow for safe and efficient load and haul activities.

 The use of surface miners allows for selective mining resulting in minimal dilution from the edges of the orebody.
-Mining dilution has been estimated based on non-DSO ore that exists within the geologically modelled DSO zones.
-Mining dilution varies from mesa to mesa and accounts for approximately 7% of the DSO Ore Reserve estimate.
+Mining dilution has been estimated based on sub 55%Fe material that exists within the geologically modelled DSO zones.
+Mining dilution varies from mesa to mesa and accounts for approximately 8% of the DSO Ore Reserve estimate.
 Mining recovery factors have been determined based on historical reconciliations and also envisage decreasing recoveries for mesas approaching depletion.
-The average mining recovery of DSO is estimated at 95%.
+The average mining recovery of DSO is estimated at 97%.